What Is a Transfer of Equity? Process & Explanation

 When you originally applied for your mortgage, the lender will have looked at your income and expenditure to check your ability to meet the repayments.
 A transfer of equity means changing the people responsible for paying the mortgage.
 So, the lender will need to re-examine the circumstances of everyone you want to be on the mortgage to make sure it is still affordable.
 The original lender will discuss with you whether a new rate arrangement might be appropriate.

 If you are shifting from one mortgage to another with the same lender, it’s classed as a ‘product transfer’.
 But if you are simultaneously going through a transfer of equity, you will still need to go through the remortgage process.
 This is because there are legal formalities to go through as the owners of the property have changed, so the new mortgage will need to be resecured on the title against the different set of owners.
 Alternatively, if you decide that another lender offers the best deal for you and you want to switch, you’ll also need to have a remortgage.
-You can read more about this in our remortgaging guide.
+You can read more about this in our remortgaging guide

 How is Stamp Duty calculated on a transfer of equity?